julen

 Birds

-When I worked in RTP, the Mac sat in a room with bigh bold windows, and in the fall, the geese would stop over in the deep puddles in the grass, and dance in their foraging for food and their splashing around.
+When I worked in RTP, the Mac sat in a room with bigh bold windows, and in the fall, the geese would stop over in the deep puddles in the grass, and dance while foraging for food and splashing around.
 In the grey rain, their dusky white and slate-colored feathers would shimmer.
-There's something beautiful about birds, whether it be the subdued pink of a galah bird, or the bright blue jay leaping across the snow.
-There was a heron who come to visit the fishpond behind my suburban townhouse.
+It was a lovely distraxtion There's something beautiful about birds, whether it be the subdued pink of a galah bird, or the bright blue jay leaping across the snow.
+There was a heron who come to visit the fishpond behind my suburban townhouse, a different pair who stopped by the pond outside my childhood home several years later.
 These days, cardinals, blue jays, doves, and woodpeckers stop by to beat the local squirrels to the bird food.
 In the late 1990s, one of the Audubon chapters reprinted an old blog post of mine, A Confluence of Birds.

 Blues Brothers